antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 These are just some questions that come to mind, but regardless, it is a pretty awesome tool for API-related tasks, whether it is testing or consuming APIs.

 What are your preferred tools for testing APIs?
+What do you use Postman for?
+Drop your insights, questions, or ideas below.